TheThingsIndustries/lorawan-stack-docs/doc/content/devices/adding-devices/_index.md

 Choose a **Frequency plan** appropriate for your region.
 Your device and gateway must use the same frequency plan to communicate.

 Enter a **JoinEUI/AppEUI** if provided by your manufacturer.
-If your device is programmable, you may use all 0's, and then program the same JoinEUI/AppEUI in the device.
+If your device is programmable, you may use the **Fill with zeros** button, and then program the same JoinEUI/AppEUI (`0000000000000000`) in the device.

 Enter your **DevEUI**.
+This should be provided by your manufacturer for commercial devices.
+If your device is programmable, you may generate an EUI using the **Generate** button, and program it in your device.

+For LoRaWAN version 1.0.x devices, you will see an **AppKey** field.
 If your manufacturer provides an **AppKey**, enter it.
+Otherwise, use the **Generate** button to create one, and program it in to your device.

-Otherwise, use the generate button to create one, and program it in to your device.
+For LoRaWAN version 1.1.x devices, you will also see a **NwkKey** field.
+If it is provided by your manufacturer, enter it.
+Otherwise, use the **Generate** button to create one, and program it in to your device.

+{{< figure src="device-repo-settings.png" alt="Device information" >}}

 Finally, give your device a unique **End device ID**, and click the **Register end device** button to create the end device.